TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.4.F4_statistics/README.md

 Details can be found in Supplementary Methods Section 8.

-Note that at this time, some SRR files are not publicly available yet.

 #### Mapping samples to MacaM genome

 Obtain fastq files for high coverage individuals from Amboseli and unadmixed populations, then map these data to the rhesus macaque genome (MacaM; Zimin et al. 2014 Biology Direct) using bowtie2.
 Some of these files are split between multiple SRA ascensions, so they will need to be merged together into a single file after mapping.